 The salvation of God >> Jesus is our sacrifice >>

-God uses sinners to sacrifice His Son
+God used sinners to sacrifice His Son

 –

-Her nightmare was about sinful men crucifying the Son of God.
+probably regarding crucifying the Son of God.
 The Father sent

 everyone’s sin was involved in murdering the Son of God (See: Mk 3-29;